-Site work commenced on September 3, 2024, for construction of the Pembina Trails Collegiate Vocational Building.
-At the time of report preparation, foundation piling was advancing on-schedule.
-The Vocational Building facility is tentatively scheduled to open in September 2026.
+Construction of the Pembina Trails Collegiate Vocational Building is progressing on-schedule and on-budget.
+At the time of report preparation, the building foundation and main floor structure of the building have been completed.
+The Vocational Building is tentatively scheduled to open in September 2026.